Serving All of British Columbia

 As with any insurance company, ICBC requires basic information about a car accident.
 Most of this information should be gathered by you at the scene of the accident, assuming you do not require emergency medical attention.
 The most basic information you will need from the other drivers involved include their licence plate number, driver’s licence number, and their own ICBC insurance information.
 You will also need to provide this information to the other drivers.

-Before you contact or speak with ICBC about your claim, we strongly encourage you to speak with one of our Vancouver ICBC accident lawyers.
 It is important to know your rights before signing any documents or statements or giving ICBC access to your private information.
 Making a mistake could harm your chances of succeeding with a lawsuit.
-The lawyers of Preszler Injury Lawyers will handle all ICBC reporting steps for you to ensure that you are properly protected.

 There are some additional steps you can take at the accident scene that may prove helpful to your insurance claim:

 • Identify any third-party witnesses who saw what happened.
-Take down their name and contact information and let them know you–or your ICBC lawyer–may get in touch with them later.
+Take down their name and contact information and let them know you may get in touch with them later.

 • These days, most of us carry a smartphone that can take high-resolution pictures, so there is no excuse not to document the accident scene.
 Take pictures of not only the damage to your car but also of the post-accident positions of all the vehicles that were involved in the accident.